 Wash your hands.
 With the amount of people in the gym smarming the exercise equipment, it’s smart to wash your hands frequently, especially after your workout (and before you get in your car).
 Don’t touch your mouth or nose or eyes.
 Getting sick while you have MS can trigger an attack and good hygiene is the number one way to avoid colds.

 Think Outside the Box (Actually, Just Think Outside)

 Take a hike.
 Walking and hiking are excellent low-impact exercises if you are capable.
 I play games when I walk in my neighborhood, like counting dogs, lawn ornaments, or rating landscaping on a scale of 1-10.

 Go biking (or triking).
 And you thought having a trike was only for those five and younger.
 Today’s three-wheeled bikes are a different breed and perfect for those of us with weaker legs or balance issues.
 Their stability is unmatched.
-As for the style, we recommend Delta (one wheel in front, two in back) over Tadpole (two wheels in front, one in back), due to the ease of getting in and out of the seat.
-Also watch the weight: cheaper Deltas can get quite heavy and may be near impossible to lift singlehandedly.
+I personally have a hand trike, which allows me to go much farther and faster due to my wonky legs.
+As for the style, we you’ll need to decide between a Delta (one wheel in front, two in back) and a Tadpole (two wheels in front, one in back).
+Deltas typically sit a bit higher, so they are easier to get in and out of the seat.
+Tadpoles tend to sit closer to the ground, so they are more performance oriented.
+Also watch the weight: cheaper trikes can get quite heavy and may be near impossible to lift singlehandedly.

 Get a leg up.
 Recent studies have shown that upper leg endurance exercises (quads and hamstrings) can indeed enhance walking ability.
 Yes, they may make you walk worse in the short term, but they will benefit your walking in the long term.